Unit 8. Numerals II

 The epenthetic consecutive is used because the numerals weight the abstract nouns ‘wisdom, speed’, as explained in the chapter on negators – wisey1/4Ì., by contrast, means ‘a few wise ones’ (or, more accurately, ‘a bit, which is a wise one or are wise ones’).
 Again, recall the negative numbers from the previous unit, which are also formed with inner consecutives.

-Uncompounded adjectives are another example of conversational implicatures: theoretically, fastÌ. just describes someone who is moving, speaking or otherwise acting, however slowly, but is usually taken to mean someone acting at a speed relevant to the context; greenÌ. is usually understood as something that is completely or predominantly green, and not just greenish.
+Uncompounded adjectives are another issue handled by pragmatics: literally, fastÌ. just describes someone who is moving, speaking or otherwise acting, however slowly, but is usually taken to mean someone acting at a speed relevant to the context; greenÌ. is usually understood as something that is completely or predominantly green, and not just greenish.
 This issue can also be understood as leaving out the weighting numeral if the weight is clear from context.

 There is no generally applicable definition of the ‘positive’ side of an adjective; it is part of its lexical meaning.
 For example, there is no compelling reason why rightÌ. ‘right’ is expressed by an uncompounded word and rightilkÌ. ‘left’ is its opposition, and not the other way round.
 (See unit 12, Temporal and spatial verbs.)